Chinese translation theory: Yan Fu (1898)

-Yan Fu is famous for his three-facet theory of translation; namely, faithfulness (信 xìn), be true to the original in spirit; expressiveness (達 dá), be accessible to the target reader; and elegance (雅 yǎ), be in the language the target reader accepts as being educated.
+Yan Fu is famous for his three criteria of translation that he identified as "Xin Da Ya" in the preface of his translation of Thomas Huxley’s "Evolution and Ethics."
+According to him, the three difficulties of translation are: faithfulness (信 xìn), being true to the original in spirit; expressiveness or transparency (達 dá), being accessible and intelligible to the target reader; and elegance (雅 yǎ), being aesthetically pleasing.

-Of the three facets, the first is the most important one.
-If the meaning of the translated text is not accessible to the reader, there is no difference between having translated the text and not having translated the text at all.
+Of the three facets, Yan Fu judged expressiveness (達 dá) to be the most important one for his translation of "Evolution and Ethics", with the reasoning that if the meaning of the translated text is not understood by the reader, the translation is not useful.

 In order to facilitate comprehension, word order should be changed, Chinese examples may replace original ones, and even people's names should be rendered Chinese.
-Yan Fu's theory of translation is based on his experience with translating works of social sciences from English into Chinese.
-The typical misapplication of the theory is to extend it to the translation of literary works.
-The two typical misinterpretations of the theory are: (a) interpreting accessibility as clarity or expressiveness, (b) overgeneralizing Yan Fu's specific readership to general readership.
-According to Yan Fu, good translation is one that is true to the original in spirit, accessible to the target reader in meaning, and attractive to the target reader in style.
+Yan Fu's criteria for translation are based on his experience with translating scientific works from English into Chinese.
+The typical misapplication of the criteria is to extend them to the translation of literary works and treat them as a universal theory of translation.
+In addition, two typical misinterpretations of the principles are: (a) interpreting accessibility as clarity or expressiveness, (b) overgeneralizing Yan Fu's specific readership to general readership.

+According to Yan Fu, it is impossible to achieve all three aspects of Xin Da Ya at the same time and he instead only used these three metrics to better explain his final translation choices for "Evolution and Ethics".
+Despite these caveats, Yan Fu's Xin Da Ya criteria represented a new way of thinking about translations at the time and went on to influence translation approaches for more than half a century.